discordeno/discordeno/src/ws/README.md

   reshard: true,
   /** The percentage at which resharding should occur. */
   reshardPercentage: 80,
-  /** The maximum shard ID number.
+  /** The maximum shard Id number.
 Useful for zero-downtime updates or resharding. */
   maxShards: 1,
   /** The amount of shards to load per cluster */
   shardsPerCluster: 25,
   /** The maximum amount of clusters to use for your bot. */
   maxClusters: 4,
-  /** The first shard ID to start spawning. */
+  /** The first shard Id to start spawning. */
-  firstShardID: 0,
+  firstShardId: 0,
-  /** The last shard ID for this cluster. */
+  /** The last shard Id for this cluster. */
-  lastShardID: 1,
+  lastShardId: 1,
   /** This prop decides whether Discord allows our next shard to be started.
 When 1 starts, this is set to false until it is ready for the next one. */
   createNextShard: true,
   /** The identify payload holds the necessary data to connect and stay connected with Discords WSS. */